-Only one of Michigan's AOCs, the St. Clair River, is listed as impaired due to added costs to agriculture and industry.
+Originally, only one of Michigan's AOCs, the St. Clair River, was listed as impaired due to added costs to agriculture and industry.
 The designation of this beneficial use impairment in the St. Clair River AOC is tied to costs associated with temporary shut-downs of intakes for drinking water treatment facilities in the U.S. and Canada, and for Akzo Salt in Port Huron, Michigan and some food processors in Wallaceburg, Ontario from pollutant spills into the river.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.